SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 but they lead to neater code.)

-The player's starting square is “square zero”, which is just off the bottom left corner of the board.
+The player's starting square is “square zero”, which is just off the bottom-left corner of the board.
-The first dice roll always moves the player on to the board:
+The first dice roll always moves the player onto the board.

 .. testcode:: snakesAndLadders1